Code-dot-mil/code.mil/implementation-guide.md

 OPSEC officer before being published.
 These reviews are called "minor reviews" and are subject to the following:

-* The OPSEC officer MAY also be the technical reviewer for the release.
+* The OPSEC officer may also be the technical reviewer for the release.
 * Only if the project as a whole, including the minor changes being proposed for release, receives an "Approved for public release; distribution unlimited" statement can the changes be released.